axhxrx/nomerge/README.md

+🚨 WARNING: ALL-LLM CODE: As of 2025-11-09 this entire repo has been coded by Claude Code with zero human code review and only giving instructions via the browser on my phone.
+It's an experiment to test Claude Code, including all the README below this line.
+This paragraph is the only thing written by or reviewed by a human in the entire project.

+---

 # NoMerge GitHub Action

 A GitHub Action that prevents PR merges when forbidden text patterns are found in files or PR descriptions.